pablo-abc/felte/packages/site/markdown/docs/react/en/latest/reporters.md

 ---
 section: Reporters
 subsections:
-  - Using a Solid component
+  - Using a React component
   - Using the DOM
   - Using Tippy.js
   - Using the constraint validation API